-See the Beach and Clubhouse Agreement and Reservation Form for making a reservation application for use of the Beach and Clubhouse Facilities during the Potential Limited Use Period, and for additional requirements.
+See the Beach and Clubhouse Agreement and Reservation Form for making a reservation application and for additional requirements.
 The form is on the Rocky Ridge POA website or can be obtained from the Property Manager.

 Reservations may be submitted by Owners to the Property Manager by mailing, emailing, or faxing the completed Reservation Form.
 The mailing address is: P.O.
 Box 432, Tahoe City, CA 96145.
 The email address is: rrpoa@sbcglobal.net.